 7. Unity Game Development

 Unity is one of the most popular game engines used by game developers.
 Unity is behind many of the most popular games such as Crossy Road, Among Us, Angry Birds, and a lot more.
 It also has become a powerful tool for VR and AR development.
 Our Unity Game Development course teaches students how to use Unity to develop games and learn the C# programming language used for implementing game logic.
+If students have ever wondered what goes into their favorite games, they can come learn more and develop their own!

 8. Cloud Computing for Web Apps